 Regardless of what occurs in the litigation process, let us not forget that eight people died in this tragic airplane accident.
 As an injury lawyer, and a licensed pilot, we must not forget the people in these legal battles.

-About the Editors: Shapiro & Appleton& Duffan is a law firm which focuses on injury and accident law and we have experience handling accidents involving mass transit such as airplanes, trains, and buses.
+About the Editors: Shapiro, Washburn & Sharp& Duffan is a law firm which focuses on injury and accident law and we have experience handling accidents involving mass transit such as airplanes, trains, and buses.
 Check out our case results to see for yourself.
 Our primary office in based in Virginia Beach, Virginia (VA).
 We are ready to talk to you by phone right now to discuss your case, so call us toll free at (833) 997-1774.
 Our injury attorneys also host an extensive injury law video library on Youtube.
 Furthermore, our lawyers proudly edit the Virginia Beach Injuryboard and Norfolk Injuryboard as a pro bono public information service.

 PA